GabrielProstitis/kqx.io/content/post/sp0.md

  - IST4
  - IST5

-To this we can add the IDT at the beginning. <br>
+To this, we can add the IDT at the beginning. <br>

 ## What is SP0
-Whenever a generic ring tries to call an interrupt with a higher DPL (which describes which ring we are switching to through that interrupt) the stack must be changed to a "more privileged" one.
-When switching to ring **N** (from a lower ring) **SPN** will be assinged as the stack pointer. <br><br>
+Whenever a generic ring tries to call an interrupt with a higher DPL (which describes which ring we are switching to through that interrupt), the stack must be changed to a "more privileged" one.
+When switching to ring **N** (from a lower ring) **SPN** will be assigned as the stack pointer. <br><br>
 *Note*: Given that sp3 is conceptually useless because there are no rings lower than 3, we just have SPs from 0 to 2.
 In linux ring 1 and 2 are not used, thus the only sp used in linux is actually **SP0**. <br><br>
-Sps are fetched from the TSS. https://elixir.bootlin.com/linux/v6.16/source/arch/x86/include/asm/processor.h#L308 <br>
+SPs are fetched from the TSS. https://elixir.bootlin.com/linux/v6.16/source/arch/x86/include/asm/processor.h#L308 <br>
-So this stack is used as a temporary stack to complete the context switch from ring 3 to ring 0 by pushing onto it the userland context as the **pt_regs** struct. <br>
+This stack is used as a temporary stack to complete the context switch from ring 3 to ring 0, by pushing onto it the userland context onto it as a **pt_regs** struct. <br>

 ## CVE-2023-0597
-Before linux 6.2 **cpu_entry_area** was subject to no randomizations, but rather mapped to a fixed address being **0xfffffe0000001000** (address **0xfffffe0000000000** contains the IDT). <br>
+Before linux 6.2, **cpu_entry_area** was not randomized, but rather mapped to a fixed address being **0xfffffe0000001000** (address **0xfffffe0000000000** contains the IDT). <br>
 This led to the possibility for an attacker to have user controlled data (through **SP0** and pt_regs) in a predictable address in kernelspace, which can be useful to fake structs or store ROPchains. <br>
-With linux 6.2 the function **cea_offset** has been introduced, which, when kASLR is enabled, randomizes the offset of cpu_entry_area from the IDT (which is still at the constant address 0xfffffe0000000000). <br>
+With linux 6.2 the function **cea_offset** has been introduced, which, when kASLR is enabled, randomizes the offset of cpu_entry_area relative to the IDT (which is still at the constant address 0xfffffe0000000000). <br>

 ## SGDT
-Store GDT (**SGDT**) is an x86 **ring 3** (sometimes) instruction that returns the address and the size of the GDT. <br>
+Store GDT (**SGDT**) is an x86 instruction, sometimes available in ring 3, that returns the address and the size of the GDT. <br>
-It's clear how this instruction completely invalidates the **cea_offset** patch, given that we can retrive the GDT address (and thus the **SP0** address) as an unprivileged user just by executing the SGDT instruction. <br>
+It's clear how this instruction completely invalidates the **cea_offset** patch, given that we can retrieve the GDT address (and thus the **SP0** address) as an unprivileged user just by executing the SGDT instruction. <br>
 Well, kind of.

 ## UMIP
-User Mode Instruction Prevention (**UMIP**) is the 11th bit of CR4, which, as the Intel sdm states: <br>
+User Mode Instruction Prevention (**UMIP**) is the 11th bit of CR4, which, as the Intel SDM states: <br>
 > "_When set, the following instructions cannot be executed if CPL > 0: SGDT, SIDT, SLDT, SMSW, and STR.
 An attempt at such execution causes a general protection exception (#GP)._"

 ### UMIP in QEMU
 ![umip](/images/sp0/umip.png)
-The only mitigation that makes the patch for **CVE-2023-0597** hold isn't implemented in QEMU, which means that we can have around 15 qword of arbitrary data in kernelspace context.
+The only mitigation that makes the patch for **CVE-2023-0597** stand isn't implemented in QEMU (when using the TCG), which means that we can place around 15 QWORDs of arbitrary data in kernelspace context.

 ## GPF not GPFing
 As previously said, if UMIP is on and a ring 3 tries to execute the SGDT instruction a GPF should be issued. <br>
-Well _in linux_ it isn't happening.
+Well, _in linux_ it isn't happening.
 What actually happens is that some junk values are returned. <br>

 **SGDT**: address: **0xfffffffffffe0000**; size: **0** <br>
 **SIDT**: address: **0xffffffffffff0000**; size: **0** <br>